tinatlewisl/Tina-Lewis/content/en/pprojects/example/index.md

 #   Otherwise, set `slides = ""`.
 #   slides: example
 ---
-This page contains descriptions of a collections of projects I worked on over the course of my graduate studies.
-This page will be updated with the different projects codes in the near future, as well as R packages that I am in the process of building for tensor data analysis.
+This page contains descriptions of a collections of machine learning and statistics projects I worked on over the course of my graduate studies.
+This page will be updated with the different projects codes on github in the near future, as well as R packages that I am in the process of building for tensor data analysis.

  <!DOCTYPE html>
 <html lang="en">